bambielli/bambielli.github.io/_posts/2017-04-02-decorator.md

 Doing a deep dive in to the Decorator pattern helped me get a better understanding of its pros and cons.
 The Open/Closed principle (keeping closed parts isolated from new extensions) is great to strive for while developing systems, and `Decorator` gets us closer to this goal.

+I also gave a presentation at work that covered the Decorator pattern.
+[Check out the slides here.][slides]{:target="_blank"}

-My next post will be about the Factory pattern, coming soon!
+My next design pattern post will be about the Factory pattern, coming soon!

 [observer]: /posts/2016-10-25-observer/
 [test]: https://github.com/bambielli/DecoratorExample
+[slides]: /downloads/Decorator-Presentation-04-03-17.pdf